 However, I believe in making your competitors work for you and not against you.

 Why not tap into what already works for them?

-Simply plug in your keyword and browse through the results.
+Simply plug in your keyword and click search.

 Make it yours, make it better, and readers will find you.